 - 30,000 hl in 1936, of which 22,000 from Palestine Brewery

 Hence, imports dropped significantly with the onset of local brewing.
-Despite this, as noted Syrian beer continued to be a major factor in the market, much of it marketed with “Hebrew labels” according to a June 1937 issue of Palestine Post.
-Even after duty was imposed on Syrian beer importation (1938) it continued to find sales in Palestine, per this 1938 news item.
+Despite this, as noted, Syrian beer continued to be a major factor in the market, much of it marketed with “Hebrew labels” according to a June 1937 issue of Palestine Post.
+Even after duty was imposed on Syrian beer importation (1938) the beer continued to find sales in Palestine, per this 1938 news item.

-The latter noted that a factor continuing to favour the beer in Palestine was a lower beer excise in Syria.
+The latter noted that a factor continuing to favour sales in Palestine was a lower beer excise in Syria.

 Where did the Syrian beer actually come from?
 Despite the name, probably not from Syria proper.
-I cannot document any commercial brewing in Syria in the 1930s, although possibly some did exist.
+I cannot document commercial brewing in Syria in the 1930s, although possibly it did exist.

-More likely, I think this beer came from Grande Brasserie du Levant (GBL) in Lebanon, founded 1930, famed for its Laziza brand, or from Brasserie Franco-Libano-Syrienne (Almaza lager), founded in 1933.
+More likely, I think the beer came from Grande Brasserie du Levant (GBL) in Lebanon, founded in 1930 and famed for the Laziza brand, or from Brasserie Franco-Libano-Syrienne (Almaza lager), founded 1933.
 Each was headquartered in a different zone of Beirut.
-As covered by the Daily Star of Lebanon, GBL’s handsome, International-style edifice was demolished some years ago to build luxury flats.**
+As reported by the Daily Star of Lebanon GBL’s handsome, International-style edifice was demolished some years ago to build luxury flats.**